Preventative Maintenance Tasks vs PM Work Orders

-Differences between a preventative maintenance work order and a preventative maintenance task list:
+Differences between a preventive maintenance work order and a preventative maintenance task list:

 Preventative Maintenance Task List (gray oilcan on yellow background icon)